 As required by our Corporate Governance Guidelines, annually, the Board conducts a self-evaluation of its performance and effectiveness.
 In addition, each of the standing committees of the Board conducts an annual self-evaluation of its performance and effectiveness and discusses the results of such assessment with the Board.
 Finally, the Chair of the Board conducts individual performance evaluation discussions with each non-employee director.
 The purpose of the self-evaluation process is to identify ways in which to enhance the effectiveness of the Board's and committees' oversight of the company's business and financial performance and its corporate governance.
-As part of the self-evaluation process, each director completes written questionnaires developed by the Nominating and Governance Committee to provide feedback on the effectiveness of the Board and the committees on which they serve, including the performance of the Chair of the Board (and Lead Director, if applicable) and committee Chair, respectively.
-Given the Board's commitment to the creation of long-term shareholder value, each Board and committee self-evaluation questionnaire begins with the topic of shareholder value creation.
+As part of the self-evaluation process, each director completes written questionnaires developed by the Nominating and Governance Committee to provide feedback on the effectiveness of the Board and the committees on which they serve, including the performance of the Chair of long-term shareholder value, each Board and committee self-evaluation questionnaire begins with the topic of shareholder value creation.
 The Board self-evaluation questionnaire also covers the following topics, among others: the company's strategic plan; management performance and succession planning; oversight of risk management, diversity, inclusion and belonging efforts, the ethics and compliance program, sustainability efforts, and information security; and the Board's composition, structure, and effectiveness.